Literary-Insights/blog/src/content/blog/Languishing_ How to Feel Alive Again in a World That Wears Us Down - Corey Keyes.txt-1.md

 - "Wall of love" collages that allow people to express care and support for one another can enhance social well-being by increasing a sense of social connection and "mattering" to others.

-- The passage discusses the concept of well-being, including economic, emotional, psychological and social aspects.
-It mentions the "consumption model" and "contribution model" of well-being.

-- Corey Keyes is introduced as the author, a sociologist and professor emeritus from Emory University who has advised various health organizations on mental health research and policy.

-- Several other topics and authors are briefly mentioned, including Esther Wang, Sherry C. Wang, depression correlation, well-being programs, meaning in life, Western culture controlling emotional lives, breathing techniques from Pema Chodron, white blood cells, Bill Wilson from AA, Oprah Winfrey, WHO statistics, yoga and stress/loneliness among young adults.

-- It provides short biographical details for Rachel Zoffness and lists keywords from A-Z that are discussed more fully elsewhere.